 Secondary indicators do not fully meet one or more of the essential criteria but can be used to support fire identification as well as other parameters such as fuel material or projected dissipation profile.

-IndoorDoctor will will analyze the laboratory data and onsite diagnostics to provide you with actionable evidence to improve the healthiness of your home after fire and smoke damage.
+IndoorDoctor will analyze the laboratory data and onsite diagnostics to provide you with actionable evidence to improve the healthiness of your home after fire and smoke damage.